wenbert/nodejs-express-tutorial/README.md

 </html>
 ```

-Now, let serve files from our own server.
+Let serve files from our own server.

 Create a directory called `public`.
 And inside that, create both `css` and `js`.
 ```